 Due to the many benefits and flexibility for businesses of all sizes, VoIP is quickly becoming a workplace telecom staple.
-It’s even taking over the traditional desktop phone!
+It’s even taking over the traditional landline phone!
 Thanks to cloud-based technology, VoIP has improved by leaps and bounds in the last few years.
 It’s now the leading technology for a business phone – in terms of large-scale efficiency, voice quality, and cost-effectiveness.

 But exactly how much does VoIP cost, and how much could you be saving by switching over?